The Money Myths of Public Service

 One of the biggest misconceptions about public service has to do with money.
 There are many people who believe a public sector job amounts to a vow of poverty, with the primary reward coming from personal job satisfaction.
 While it’s true that many choose a career in the public sector for the gratification of knowing they’re working for the greater good, many still make a comfortable living.
 Let’s take a look at this and a few other myths.

 When you choose to do work in the public sector it is because you want to make an impact.
 Some changes take longer than others, however it is not because we do not work any harder or move any faster than the private sector.
 There are times that making a public change takes more time because it may involve a state law or regulation, city council, legislative decision, by-law, or city ordinance, or a vote.
-Knowing that you had a role in the change is all so worthwhile.
+Knowing that you had a role in the change is all

 Milagros S. Johnson